ableda/task-manager/README.md

 To run server tests
 > sh test_server.sh

+### API

+Server folder, simple nodejs express application with swagger API documentation built in.

+After services are app documentation is accessible at API_URL/api-docs (localhost:8081/api-docs if running with default configuration)

 ### Warnings

 Warning: If you run 'npm install' locally in the server or client folders, you'll need to delete 'node_modules' before running again with the docker setup.
 The binaries need to be install in the container's OS to work.